 If you are a pharmacist who wants to really test your skills and knowledge, a hospital pharmacy career may be for you.
-Here are some aspects of the job that might be considered pros and others that may be cons.
+Here are pros and cons of the job for you to consider.

 Less Interaction With Patients

 Whether something is an advantage or disadvantage often depends on your perspective.
 If you happen to like working with people, for example, hospital pharmacy may not be for you because you generally have limited contact with patients.
 On the other hand, if you prefer not to deal with people and handle complaints, this might be an advantage.

 Another advantage of hospital pharmacy, compared to retail, is you do not always have to deal with insurance companies or give vaccinations.
 Additionally, hospital pharmacists sometimes have shorter workweeks than retail pharmacists, with more vacation and sick days.

 More Technical Expertise Needed

 Another advantage of working in a hospital is it presents a more challenging environment in which to practice.
 In a hospital pharmacy, you are dealing with more complex and varied situations that may demand more of your technical skill and knowledge acquired through your training, rather than just filling prescriptions.
 You may do work preparing sterile products, interpreting lab values or medical notes or working with intravenous medications, all of which you are unlikely to encounter in a community pharmacy.

 You work with a much broader range of medications than a retail pharmacist would, including things like feeding solutions and diagnostic agents.
 You deal with drugs that are given intravenously and require more sophisticated calculation, preparation.